The United Kingdom has long been a destination for people from around the world seeking new opportunities and a stable life.

 2. English Language Requirements for Various Visa Categories

 English language proficiency is a mandatory requirement for many UK visa routes.
-As part of the application process, most applicants must prove they meet a specific standard when reading, writing and speaking English.
+Most applicants must demonstrate that they meet a specified CEFR level through an approved test provider or recognised academic qualification.

 Section E: The Life in the UK Test